jetbrains-academy/RL-Maze-solver/practice/Learning Rate and Discount Factor/task.md

-Add the following lines to the `main` block in main.py and run the code in order to see the path of the agent moving through the labyrinth.
+Add the following lines to the `main` block in main.py (instead of whatever is in there at the moment) and run the code in order to see the path of the agent moving through the labyrinth.